-(b) The guarantee notes issued by the Group for obtaining the bank loan amount and the guarantees provided to the bank for the financing demand are as follows:
+(b) The guarantee notes issued by the Company for the line of credit and for the financing were as follows:

+- (c) Please refer to note 7 for the Company provided an endorsements and guarantees for subsidiaries' bank loan.

-(10) Losses Due to Major Disasters: None.
+- (10) Losses Due to Major Disasters: None.

-(11) Subsequent Events: None.
+- (11) Subsequent Events: None.